 - You Can Always Tell a Liar: More or less the trope the show runs on.
 The host's opening monologue occasionally contains facts about lying, including the physical or verbal cues given off by someone who is being dishonest.

-- Some panellists have been Genre Savvy enough to try to block or mask their tells.
+- Some panellists have been smart enough to try to block or mask their tells.
 Jason Manford attempted to do several simultaneously, and Peter Serafinowicz put on a pair of sunglasses before reading his card in Series 4.